kirill-tsimbaliuk/StudyScript/README.md

 ## Using
 The language documentation can be found on the official website.

-To start the shell run the command:
+To start the shell run the command in the directory:

 ```python main.py [file_name]```